meterio/WarringStakes/README.md

 3. Become a delegate node
 If a candidate receives enough votes and ranked in the top N candidate nodes, it will become a delegate node.
 You could find the list of delegates through http://IPaddrOfYourNode:8669/staking/delegates

-# Setting up automatic update for Meter Docker images
+# Setting up automatic update for Meter Docker images (Please make sure to do this on testnet)
 1. Backup meter BLS keys
 If you look into the meter-data directory, there are three files that are important to keep: delegates.json, master.key and public.key.
 In addition, there are also several other files and directories in this folder, we suggest you to delete them on the testnet.
 This will cause the database to resync